 Pre/Post Race Accommodation

-Registration is open on Friday evening between 8pm and 10pm, and again from 6.00am.
-You may start at any time from 7.00am – 9-00am, but be aware that Control 2 at Side Farm, Patterdale, does not open before 9.30am and closes at 11.45am.
-You choose your start time, but you must not arrive at Side Farm before 9:30am
+You may start at any time from 7.00am – 9-30am, but be aware that Control 2 at Side Farm, Patterdale, does not open before 9.30am and closes at 11.45am.
+You choose your start time, but you must not arrive at Side Farm before 9:30am.

 - All of the route follows footpaths, bridleways or minor lanes in a logical sequence around Helvellyn, but it is unmarked and you need to navigate.
 No route description is issued; as competent navigators you won’t need one!